Volscente/NexusLLM/docs/LLM Evaluation.md

 Azure AI Foundry is an all-in-one AI platform for building, evaluating, and deploying generative AI solutions and custom copilots.

 ## OpenAI Evals (OpenAI)
+### Introduction
 The OpenAI Evals framework consists of a framework to evaluate an LLM or a system built on top of an LLM, and an open-source registry of challenging evals.

+It is based on pre-defined dataset.

+The process to create a new evaluation dataset is described in [custom-eval.md](https://github.com/openai/evals/blob/main/docs/custom-eval.md) from the OpenAI Evals package.
+Although it seems pretty rigid and too schematic for the actual standards.

 ## Weights & Biases
 A Machine Learning platform to quickly track experiments, version and iterate on datasets, evaluate model performance.